deannellis/kami/README.md

 # kami

-> 📃 A minimal front-end framework for your next project
+> 📃 A minimal front-end starter for your next project